-There’s no relationship in our lives quite like our relationships with our beds.
-We spend close to a third of our lives laying in them, and a lot of that time is spent in sweet sleep—no wonder we demand so much from these squishy rectangles.
+There’s no relationship in your life quite like your relationship with your bed.
+You spend close to a third of your life lying in it, and a lot of that time is spent in sweet sleep—no wonder we all demand so much from these squishy rectangles.

-When we have a great bed, it really is a gift that we experience daily, whether it’s coming home after a long day of work and dropping face down on the bed, or snuggling into the blankets for just a few more minutes in the morning.
+When you have a great bed, it really is a gift that you experience daily, whether it’s coming home after a long day of work and dropping face down on the bed, or snuggling into the blankets for just a few more minutes in the morning.

-But when our beds don’t meet all of our needs, the disappointment is nightly.
+But when your bed doesn't meet all of your needs, the disappointment is nightly.
 Make sure you’re not settling for a letdown—here are three ways your bed might be falling short of what a great bed should be.